-During the 2020 fiscal year, we were named for the 17th year as one of Canada's 50 best corporate citizens, as determined by Corporate Knights, placing in tenth position.
+During the 2021 fiscal year, we were named for the 18h year as one of Canada's 50 best corporate citizens, as well as being placed for the first time in the world's 100 most sustainable corporations, as determined by Corporate Knights.
 This ranking is established by measuring a broad range of environmental, social and governance indicators.
 For a number of years, we have tracked our fuel and electricity use and have calculated the associated greenhouse gas emissions, reporting our results to the Carbon Disclosure Project ("CDP") since 2006.
-In 2020, TC Transcontinental also reported for the eighth year to the CDP on forest risk commodities.
+In 2021, TC Transcontinental also reported for the ninth year to the CDP on forest risk commodities.

 To emphasize our commitment as a good corporate citizen, in 2020 we joined the United Nations Global Compact, a voluntary initiative through which signatory companies commit to aligning their approach to social responsibility with universal principles relating to human rights, labour standards and environmental protection.
-In June 2020, we also tabled our 2019 Corporate Social Responsibility Progress Report, which presents headway made as per the 11 main objectives identified in our 2019-2021 Corporate Social Responsibility Plan, named Acting Together.
-Our 2019 Corporate Social Responsibility Progress Report and our 2019-2021 Corporate Social Responsibility Plan are both available on the Corporation's website (www.tc.tc).
+In June 2021, we also tabled our 2020 Corporate Social Responsibility Progress Report, which presents headway made as per the 11 main objectives identified in our 2019-2021 Corporate Social Responsibility Plan, named Acting Together.
+Our 2020 Corporate Social Responsibility Progress Report and our 2019-2021 Corporate Social Responsibility Plan are both available on the Corporation's website (www.tc.tc).